I Found a Hatchling or Nestling Bird

-The very best help a person can give a hatchling is to return it to its nest.
-The hatchling has likely fallen from directly above.
-It is not uncommon for babies to fall from nests in high winds, heavy rain, or due to nest disturbance; check the ground for other fallen birds.
+The very best help a person can give a hatchling/nestling is to return it to its nest.
 If a dog or cat has come into contact with the bird or it is visibly injured, DO NOT attempt to renest.
 Call Greenwood Wildlife at (303) 823-8455.

-If you see a nest in a tree or structure, return the baby to the nest after checking to see that the hatchling or nestling matches others in the nest.
+- If you see a nest in a tree or structure, return the baby to the nest.
 If you do not see a nest, check for a hole or cavity that the baby could have dropped out of.
-Many birds nest inside tree cavities.
-Make sure all the babies look alike before trying to return a baby to a nest or cavity.

-If it is apparent that an entire nest has fallen out of a tree with babies, gather the nest and babies together.
-If the nest is intact, place or wire it securely into the tree it appeared to fall from.
+If an intact nest has fallen out of a tree with babies, gather the nest and babies.
+Place the nest in a berry basket or other drainable container, then wire it securely to the tree it fell from.

-If the nest is not intact or cannot be reached/found find an appropriately sized vessel to contain the babies: for example, a plastic berry container without a lid.
+If the nest is not intact or cannot be reached/found find an appropriately sized container to place the babies in: for example, a plastic berry container without a lid.
 The container must be able to drain water out of it.
 Place all of the nest material in the container.
 If you cannot find any part of the nest, make one yourself by lining the container with grass, hay, or straw.
 It is very important that the nest is able to drain completely.
 It is important that the nest is as close as possible to the original site since parent birds identify babies by location.
 Then wire it securely to that spot (at least 5 ft. above the ground).

 You will need to observe the nest quietly from a distance for at least two hours to see if the parents return to feed the babies.
 If a parent returns, the babies are fine.

-If the parents do not return after two hours, if the baby’s parent is known to be dead, or if the baby is cold and listless, please call Greenwood Wildlife at (303) 823-8455 to discuss what you observe and to decide with a rehabilitator what to do next.
+If the parents do not return after two hours please call Greenwood Wildlife at (303) 823-8455 to discuss what you observe and to decide with a rehabilitator what to do next.